strongbox/strongbox-docs/Using-Docker-To-Build-And-Test.md

 For more details on how to build the code, check out [[Building The Code]].

+# The Strongbox Service

+There is a `init.d` startup script which is already set up.

+To start/stop/restart the Strongbox service, run:

+    /etc/init.d/strongbox start|stop|restart

 # See Also:

 * [Managing data volumes](https://docs.docker.com/engine/tutorials/dockervolumes/)